UltimaHoarder/UltimaScraper/README.md

 start_datascraper(session, app_token, username)

     This function will scrape the username/link you pass.
-    The function will return true if scrape finished and false if something went wrong.
+    The function will return true if scrape has finished and false if something went wrong.